splunk/public-o11y-docs/slo/burn-rate-alerts.rst

 For example, for a compliance window of 30 days, a constant burn rate of 1 means your error budget is used up in exactly 30 days, a constant burn rate of 2 means the error budget is used up in 15 days, and so on.

-Splunk Observability Cloud implements multiwindow, multi-burn-rate alerting to let you know when the rate of consumption of your service level objective (SLO) error budget exceeds your specified threshold for the compliance window.
+Splunk Observability Cloud implements multiwindow, multi-burn-rate alerting to let you know when the rate of consumption of your service level objective (SLO) error budget exceeds a healthy burn rate threshold for the length of your specified compliance window.

 Error budget calculation
 =================================